go101/go101/pages/blog/2022-10-01-three-way-string-comparison.md

 ```

 The `strings.Compare` implementation is comparatively inefficent.
-Specifically, it is less efficent when the two string operands are not equai.
+Specifically, it is less efficent when the two string operands are not equal but their lengths are equal.

 [strings.Compare]: https://github.com/golang/go/blob/go1.19/src/strings/compare.go#L7-L28
 [bytes.Compare]: https://github.com/golang/go/blob/go1.19/src/bytes/bytes.go#L23-L28
 [bytealg.Compare]: https://github.com/golang/go/blob/go1.19/src/internal/bytealg/compare_native.go#L12

 Benchmark code constantly shows `strings.Compare` uses 2x CPU time of `bytes.Compare`
-when comparing unequal strings.
+when comparing unequal same-length byte sequences (we view both strings and byte slices as byte sequences here).

 The internal comment for the current `strings.Compare` implementation
 is some interesting.
 The comment suggests that we should not use